ketka82uk/Baggle/README.md

   * user _ items _ join (connects items with a user)
   * user _ items _ wish_ join (connects items to a user wishlist)
-  * item _ offers _ join (a self-referencing join that connects items to other items that have been offerd in exchange)
+  * item _ offers _ join (a self-referencing join that connects items to other items that have been offered in exchange)
-  * user _ follows _ join (a self-referencing join that connets users to other users who follow them
+  * user _ follows _ join (a self-referencing join that connects users to other users who follow them)

 For additional site functionality, we also set up tables to hold the following data: